ayumiohashi/udacity-business-analyst/05-forecast-video-game-demand/README.md

 You’ve been asked to provide a forecast for the next 4 months of sales and report your findings.

 ### Data
-- round-roasters-transactions.zip - Monthly Sales
+- monthly-sales.xlsx - Monthly Sales

 ### Tasks
 - Provide a forecast for the next 4 months of sales and report the findings.